-Hearts of Palm Salad features hearts of palm, creamy avocado, and sweet-tart pink grapefruit.
+Hearts of Palm Salad features sliced hearts of palm, creamy avocado, and sweet-tart pink grapefruit.
 Delicious, healthy, easy, and elegant!

-For this recipe, you’ll learn how to “supreme” a grapefruit.
+For this Hearts of Palm Salad recipe with grapefruit, you’ll learn how to “supreme” a grapefruit.
 This is a cheffy term for cutting out just the flesh of a citrus fruit.
 To begin, use a sharp knife to cut off the very top and bottom of the grapefruit rind.
-Then, starting at the top, cut around the shape of the grapefruit until you reach the bottom, cutting off the rind and pith but as little of the grapefruit flesh as possible.

 Now hold your grapefruit over a bowl and use your knife to cut between each membrane of the grapefruit.